-Chicken – take the chicken breasts and place in a large bowl and add onion, tomato purée, yoghurt, olive oil, turmeric, saffron and fresh lemon juice to the chicken and mix until evenly coated.
-Cover and leave in the fridge to marinate for a minimum of 8 hrs (preferably overnight).
+Chicken – take chicken breasts and place in large bowl.
+Add onion, tomato purée, yoghurt, olive oil, turmeric, saffron and fresh lemon juice.
+Mix until evenly coated.
+Cover and leave in fridge to marinate for minimum 8 hrs (preferably overnight).

-Rice – gently wash the rice in cold water until the water runs clear.
-Then place the rice with 1 tbsp of salt in a bowl and pour in cold water to cover the rice up to 2 inches above the rice.
-Leave the rice to soak for a minimum of 30 mins (preferably overnight).
+Rice – gently wash rice in cold water until water runs clear.
+Then place rice with 1 tbsp salt in a bowl and pour in cold water to cover up to 2 inches above.
+Leave to soak for minimum 30 mins (preferably overnight).

-Barberries – take a small saucepan, place it on a low heat and add 1 tbsp of butter.
-Once the butter has melted, add the barberries, the sugar and the bloomed saffron water and stir for 30 seconds.
-The barberries should only be cooked gently for 30 seconds.
-Turn the heat off and set them aside for later (I prepare the barberries the morning of the day I am cooking this dish as it one less thing to manage later and it allows for the sugary saffron syrup to infuse further).
+Barberries – take a small saucepan, place it on low heat and add 1 tbsp butter.
+Once melted, add barberries, sugar and bloomed saffron water and stir for 30 secs.
+Turn heat off and set aside for later.

 Cooking the Rice

-No less than 1 hour before you want to serve this dish, fill a large non-stick saucepan (minimum capacity 2.5 litres) with approximately 1.5 litres of water and 1 tbsp of salt.
-Bring the water to a boil.
+No less than 1 hour before you want to serve this dish, fill a large non-stick saucepan (minimum capacity 2.5 litres) with approximately 1.5 litres water and 1 tbsp salt.
+Bring water to boil.

-Drain the rice and then add to the saucepan.
-Gently stir the rice to make sure it does not stick to the pan.
-Every minute give the rice a gentle stir and take a grain of rice and check the texture – either between your fingers or using your teeth.
-What you want is the rice to be soft on the outer layer but still firm in the centre.
+Drain rice and then add to saucepan.
+Gently stir rice to make sure it does not stick to the pan.
+Every minute give it a gentle stir and take a grain of rice and check the texture – either between your fingers or using your teeth.
+What you want is a soft outer layer but still firm in the centre i.e. al dente.
 It can take any time from 3 to 7 minutes with the quantity of rice in this recipe.

-Once the parboiled rice reaches the correct texture, turn your heat off and drain the rice in a colander or sieve.
-Sprinkle a little cold water on the rice to halt the cooking process.
-Taste the rice – if it is very salty then rinse the rice further with a little water.
+Once parboiled rice reaches the correct texture, turn heat off and drain in a colander or sieve.
+Sprinkle a little cold water to halt the cooking process.
+Taste the rice – if it is very salty then rinse further with a little water.

-Place the empty saucepan on the stove.
-Add 2 tbsp of oil to the pan.
-Add your bloomed saffron (1/8 tsp bloomed saffron in 2 tbsp of water) to the saucepan and mix with the oil to distribute evenly (this will give a lovely golden colour to your tahdig).
+Place empty saucepan on stove.
+Add 2 tbsp oil to pan.
+Add bloomed saffron (1/8 tsp bloomed saffron in 2 tbsp water) to saucepan and mix with oil to distribute evenly (this will give a lovely golden colour to your tahdig).

-Pour 2 tbsp of cold water evenly over the rice and drizzle the 2 tbsp of melted ghee or butter over the rice.
-Place the glass lid on the saucepan and turn the heat to the highest setting.
-Once the steam starts to rise from the rice lower the heat to the minimum flame or equivalent.
-Cover the lid with a tea towel (making sure it is not a fire risk) and replace the lid on the saucepan.
+Pour 2 tbsp cold water evenly over and drizzle 2 tbsp melted ghee or butter over rice.
+Place glass lid on saucepan and turn heat to highest setting.
+Once steam starts to rise, lower heat to lowest setting.
+Cover the lid with a tea towel (making sure it is not a fire risk) and replace on saucepan.

-Allow to steam for a minimum of 45 mins to get a crunchy layer of tahdig – the longer you steam your rice the thicker the tahdig.
+Allow to steam for a minimum of 45 mins to get a crunchy layer of tahdig – the longer you steam the rice the thicker the tahdig.

 Cooking the Chicken

-Approximately 30 mins before the rice has completed the cooking process, take the chicken breast and generously season both sides with salt and pepper.
+Approximately 30 mins before the rice has completed the cooking process, take chicken and generously season both sides with salt and pepper.
 Discard the rest of the marinade including the onion.

-Place a non-stick pan over a high heat, once smoking add a drizzle of olive oil and place the chicken breasts skin down in the pan.
-Cook on this side for about 5 minutes or until the chicken skin is golden and crisp.
+Place a non-stick pan over high heat.
+Once smoking add a drizzle of olive oil and place chicken breasts skin down in pan.
+Cook on this side for 5 minutes or until the chicken skin is golden and crisp.

-Flip over and add the 25 grams of butter split into small knobs.
-Once melted, baste the chicken with the foaming butter for a minute.
+Flip over and add 25 grams of butter split into small knobs.
+Once melted, baste the chicken with the foaming butter for 1 min.
 Then flip so they are skin side up again.

-Place in the oven and cook for 15–20 minutes.
+Place in oven and cook for 15–20 mins.
 The flesh should be firm and white (not pink) and the juices should run clear.
 A temperature probe should read 75˚C when it is safe to eat.
 Rest for 5 minutes before serving.

 Serving the Dish

-Once the rice has completed its cooking time, turn off the heat and remove the lid from the saucepan.
+Once rice has completed its cooking time, turn off heat and remove lid from saucepan.
 Spoon the saffron-coloured rice out first into a separate bowl and reserve until you are ready to garnish.
-Spoon the rest of your rice onto a serving dish and plate up your tahdig separately.
+Spoon the rest of the rice onto a serving dish and plate up your tahdig separately.
 Then sprinkle the saffron rice over the white rice.